Reflections of clouds and trees with fall colour on a lake.

 From the Visitor Centre, follow the four-kilometre Recollect Fall Trail along the French River Gorge to the Recollect Falls for stunning scenery.

-Hartley Bay Marina in Alban has been supplying visitors to French River with canoe and paddling equipment rentals for 50 years.
+Hartley Bay Marina in Alban has supplied visitors to French River with canoe and paddling equipment rentals for half a century.

 Location: 20526 Highway 69, Alban